KrumBoychev/gcmon/README.md

-4.For additional options check the help:
+4. For additional options check the help:

 ```
 $ ./gcmon -h